Year of entry: 2024

 - critically evaluate leading research in politics;

 - understand conceptual and methodological questions with greater depth;

 - understand the range of analytical tools available for conducting politics research;

 - apply the analytical frameworks in their own work, including the dissertation.

 Teaching and learning methods

-The course is comprised of 1 hour asynchronous lectures and 1 hour seminar.
-The seminars combine lecture material, small group and whole-class discussions.
+The course is comprised of 1 hour lecture and 1 hour seminar.
+The seminars combine small group and whole-class discussions.
 Students are expected to critically engage with the reading and to form opinions about it.
 We aim to provide knowledge of the main analytical perspectives and hold in-depth discussions about key political concepts.

 |Written assignment (inc essay)||70%|